lxuechen/inference-suboptimality/README.md

 `python run.py --train --dataset <dataset> (--lr-schedule --warmup --early-stopping)`

+To train on CIFAR, set the argument for the dataset flag to `cifar`.
+The dataset should be downloaded automatically, if not already downloaded.

 ## Evaluation
 * IWAE: `python run.py --eval-iwae --dataset <dataset> --eval-path <ckpt path>`